News and Publicity

 2. Decide on your target audience:

-• For campus-wide distribution: please contact the UBC Digital Signage team – they require 2 weeks’ notice
+• For campus-wide distribution contact the UBC Digital Signage team (they require 2 weeks notice).

 Applied Science Communications is the main channel of communications and marketing for the Faculty of Applied Science, and UBC Public Affairs is the university’s conduit to the media.
 Both units support students and faculty by helping assess if a story has news value, identifying the best media outreach strategy, and writing and packaging stories.